antonioscalaunina/ANTI-FASc/bin/README.md

  - Hazard: it computes all the possible different rupture areas (according to the previous barycenters selection) in the prescribed magnitude bins

- - PTF: it computes all the scenarios “compatible” with estimation and uncertainty of magnitude and location for a given earthquake
+ - PTF: it computes all the scenarios “compatible” with estimation and uncertainty of magnitude and location for a given earthquake.
+In this mode, the limit can be either fixed by the user (imposing a range around the estimated magnitude and location) or defining rupture areas for the magnitude and rupture barycenters selection contained in the output file of the matPTF code (see repository *https://github.com/INGV/matPTF*)

 It can be run either launching the MATLAB script *Rupture_areas_OF.m*, e.g. from a linux terminal typing the command: